Home Topics AutoML What is AutoML?

 AutoAI

 Additionally, there are AutoML features that enable team members of different skill levels to now contribute to the data science pipeline.
-A data analyst without Python expertise could leverage a toolkit, like AutoAI on Watson Studio, to train a predictive model using the data they’re able to extract on their own via query.
+A data analyst without Python expertise could use a toolkit, such as AutoAI on Watson Studio, to train a predictive model by using the data they’re able to extract on their own via query.
 Using AutoML, a data analyst can now preprocess data, build a machine learning pipeline, and produce a fully trained model they can use for validating their own hypotheses without requiring a full data science team’s attention.

 AutoML and IBM Research